What are brand touchpoints and how do you analyse them?

 As each interaction matters, it’s vitally important that brands determine how effective each individual brand touchpoint is.
 This way, the brand can then optimise each touchpoint and ensure any inefficiencies are addressed.

 If you want to improve the interactions you have with your customers, then you need to understand where you’re having those interactions and what each interaction looks like.
-After all, without this level of understanding, it’s impossible to measure how effective each brand touchpoint is and whether these interactions are having a positive impact.
+Without this level of understanding, it’s impossible to measure how effective each brand touchpoint is and whether these interactions are fostering customer loyalty consistent with your brand values.

 Identify all touchpoints

-Before you can start to measure the effectiveness of your brand touchpoints, you first need to identify all possible touchpoints.
-When carrying out this process, you should make a list of all the possible ways that a customer can interact with your brand.
+Before you can start to measure the effectiveness of your brand touchpoints, you first need to identify all possible customer touchpoints.
+When carrying out this process, you should make a list of all the possible ways that a customer interacts with your brand.
 In doing so, you should split these touchpoints into the following categories:

-- Pre-purchase experience: such as your website, advertising campaigns, and social media posts
+- Pre-purchase experience: Such as your website, online advertising communication touchpoints, and social media platforms

-- Post-purchase experience: such as your product experience, ongoing customer service, and the performance of loyalty programs
+- Post-purchase experience: Such as your product experience, ongoing employee interactions customer support, and the performance of loyalty programs

 At the end of this process, you should have a comprehensive list that includes every possible way a customer can interact with your business.
 So, think deeply about the customer journey and every touchpoint the customer can encounter.

-As part of this, you must consider both the offline and the online experience.
+As part of this, you must consider both the offline and online experience.
 While some customers will come to you via your website, others will be persuaded by your in-store experience.
-Due to this, you must measure the effectiveness of both digital and non-digital touchpoints (we’ll discuss more about how this is possible later).
+Due to this, you must measure the effectiveness of both digital and non-digital touchpoints.

-On top of this, you should also ask for the input of some of your customers when devising scores.
+On top of this, you should also collect customer feedback when devising scores.
 When doing this, you should send out surveys.
 This way, you can be confident that you have accurately measured the impact of each touchpoint.

 How to measure non-digital touchpoints

-Of course, measuring digital touchpoints is far simpler than measuring non-digital touchpoints.
-After all, when it comes to digital touchpoints such as your social media channels and website, you’ll have access to hard data that shows its effectiveness.
+Measuring digital touchpoints is far simpler than measuring non-digital touchpoints.
 However, you should still ensure that all of this data is placed in a CDP.
-This way, you can prevent silos and generate a powerful understanding of how your customers interact with your brand.
+This way, you can prevent silos and generate a powerful understanding of how customers interact with your brand.

 If you need further support when measuring non-digital touchpoints, then you can also enlist the help of focus groups.
-However, although they’re incredibly useful for measuring the effectiveness of customer touchpoints, focus group research is not cheap to conduct.
-As a result, you may find this exercise is too expensive.
-If this is the case, instead spend time reading customer reviews, or looking for brand mentions and interactions on social media.
+If this is too expensive, instead spend time gathering feedback from customer reviews or looking for brand mentions and interactions on social media platforms.

 How should you analyse brand touchpoints?

 Analysing brand touchpoints is difficult.
-After all, not all brand touchpoints are created equally.
 While some touchpoints simply need to be ‘good enough’ or delivered at a level of competitive parity, others need to differentiate your company in the minds of your customers.
-In these areas, you’ll need to deliver above and beyond in order to win hearts, minds, and custom.

-That said, no matter what shape or form they take, all of your brand touchpoints must:
+That said, all of your brand touchpoints must:

 - Clearly represent your brand and your business